Amvuttra

 For more information about using Amvuttra, see the package leaflet or contact your doctor or pharmacist.

-In patients with hATTR amyloidosis, a protein called transthyretin which circulates in the blood is defective and breaks easily.
-The broken protein forms amyloid deposits in tissues and organs around the body, including around nerves, where it interferes with the normal organ function.
+In patients with ATTR amyloidosis, a protein called transthyretin which circulates in the blood is defective and breaks easily.
+The broken protein forms amyloid deposits in tissues and organs around the body, including around the nerves and heart, where it interferes with normal organ function.

-The active substance in Amvuttra, vutrisiran, is a ‘small interfering RNA’ (siRNA), a very short piece of synthetic genetic material, that has been designed to attach to and block the genetic material of the cells responsible for producing transthyretin.
-This reduces production of defective transthyretin, thereby reducing the formation of amyloids and relieving the symptoms of hATTR amyloidosis.
+The active substance in Amvuttra, vutrisiran, is a small interfering RNA (siRNA), a short piece of genetic material produced in a laboratory, which attaches to and blocks the genetic material of the cells responsible for producing transthyretin.
+This reduces production of defective transthyretin, thereby reducing the formation of amyloids and relieving the symptoms of ATTR amyloidosis.

-In one main study involving 164 patients with hATTR amyloidosis with stage 1 or 2 nerve damage, Amvuttra was shown effective at slowing down the nerve damage caused by the disease.
+In a first main study involving 164 patients with hereditary ATTR amyloidosis and stage 1 or 2 polyneuropathy Amvuttra was shown to be effective at slowing the nerve damage caused by the disease.
+In this study, Amvuttra was not compared with another medicine or placebo.

-The main measure of effectiveness was the change in the patients’ nerve damage, as measured by a standard scale called ‘mNIS+7’, where a decreased score indicates an improvement and an increased score indicates worsening nerve damage.
-After 18 months of treatment, the mNIS+7 score decreased on average by around 0.5 points with Amvuttra.
-This was compared with an average increase of 28 points seen with placebo (a dummy treatment) in another study involving 225 patients comparing Onpattro (another hATTR amyloidosis medicine) with placebo.
+The main measure of effectiveness was a change in the patients’ symptoms of nerve damage, as measured by a standard scale called mNIS+7, where a lower score indicates an improvement and a higher score indicates a worsening.
+After 18 months of treatment, the mNIS+7 score decreased by an average of around 0.5 points in patients given Amvuttra.
+This was compared with an average increase of 28 points in patients given placebo (a dummy treatment) in another study involving 225 patients comparing Onpattro (another hereditary ATTR amyloidosis medicine) with placebo.

 The study also showed that treatment with Amvuttra was at least as effective as Onpattro at reducing transthyretin levels.

-Amvuttra was shown to be effective at slowing down nerve damage in patients with hATTR amyloidosis with stage 1 or stage 2 nerve damage.
+Amvuttra was shown to be effective at slowing nerve damage in patients with hereditary ATTR amyloidosis with stage 1 or stage 2 polyneuropathy.
+It was also shown to reduce the risks of serious cardiovascular problems and death in patients with hereditary or non-hereditary ATTR amyloidosis with cardiomyopathy.
 Regarding safety, the side effects are considered manageable.

-The European Medicines Agency decided that Amvuttra’s benefits are greater than its risks and it can be authorised for use in the EU.
+The European Medicines Agency therefore decided that Amvuttra’s benefits are greater than its risks and it can be authorised for use in the EU.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Amvuttra have been included in the summary of product characteristics and the package leaflet.